dyne/dnscrypt-proxy/README.markdown

 Mac OSX application to control the DNSCrypt Proxy.

 - [DNSCrypt Tools for Linux](http://opendesktop.org/content/show.php/DNScrypt+Tools?content=164488):
-A set of tools for dnscrypt-proxy.
+A set of tools for `dnscrypt-proxy`.
 Features a start and stop button as well as options to enable or disable from startup.
 Developed for Porteus Linux.

 DNSCrypt-enabled resolvers